eoincUCD/MIS40550_NSM_Assignment_2/README.md

 ## MIS40550 Network Software Modelling, Assignment 2

-First upload on Friday night 22/4/17.
+First upload on Friday night 21/4/17.
 Last main thing to include is the simulation of information flow but I think I can do that in a few hours tomorrow.
 Will spend Sunday putting the report together.

+22/4/17: Simulation and plots complete.
+All initial results uploaded along with updated code.
+Still to do - Report, upload data files somehow (900mb), clean up, annotate code, make graphs pretty.